S1/S6 Support for Learning

 - Highly able learners

 The Support for Learning faculty is committed to meeting the needs of all our young people by working collaboratively with pupils, parents/carers subject teachers and partner agencies.
-We are situated on the first floor and comprise of 2 main teaching/ support rooms that function flexibly to the needs of pupils or groups throughout the day.

 Pupils are engaged in a range of learning opportunities through a flexible and relevant curriculum, facilitated by a team of 4 SfL teachers and 8 Pupil Support Assistants.
 A range of partners such as our EAL teacher, Speech and Language Therapist and Teacher of the Deaf compliment our team and work closely with our staff and relevant pupils to ensure our learners can access the curriculum and positively engage in school.